-From April 5 to 7, NOWFE has put together some experiences to help participants get out and see the style and culture of New Orleans or learn a new skill.
-You can take a dumpling master class with Chef Hao Gong of LUVI Restaurant, hop on a party bus to check out the wine bars all over town, or participate in the “Tournament of Rosés” at Harrah’s Casino.
-Tickets range from $35 to $175.
+From March 20 to 22, NOWFE has put together some experiences to help participants get out and see the style and culture of New Orleans or learn a new skill.
+You can take a lively tour of French Quarter restaurants’ wine cellars, enjoy a selection of bubbly paired with fried chicken from local spot Willie Mae’s, or attend the premiere of the foodie film A Fine Line.
+Tickets range from $75 to $150.

-NOWFE’s seminars run on Friday and Saturday and give participants the opportunity to learn from local chefs and international wine makers.
-Learn about pairing oysters, women in wine, or why glassware matters.
+NOWFE’s labs run on Friday and Saturday and give participants the opportunity to learn from local chefs and international wine makers.
+Learn about pairing dessert wines and cheese, natural wines, or how cork affects wine.
 Of course, every seminar features food and wine samples.
 We wouldn’t have it any other way!
-Ticket prices range from $75 to $175.
+Ticket prices range from $75 to $150.

 Grand Tastings: Friday and Saturday

 NOWFE hosts not one, but two, Grand Tastings.
-Both will be held at the Sugar Mill and will feature 1,000 different international wines and food pairings by more than 75 New Orleans chefs.
+Both will be held at the Sugar Mill and will feature wines from around the world and food pairings by top New Orleans chefs.
 This will appeal to everyone in your group – whether they are wine connoisseurs or just there to enjoy the revelry.

 The Friday Grand Tasting is from 6 p.m. to 9 p.m. and the Saturday Grand Tasting is from 2 p.m. to 5 p.m.
 General Admission tickets are $129 and VIP tickets are $195.
 VIP tickets get you early access to the tasting, plus you can relax in the VIP lounge with special wine, bubbly, cocktails, and food.